bgpedersen/web-dev-guides/angular/angular.md

 Angulars [HttpParams](https://angular.io/api/common/http/HttpParams) are used to create query params.
 Remember HttpParams are immutable, meaning it has to be chained when creating the values.

-At last, using `this._location.replaceState` to change to URL without reloading the page/route.
+At last, using `this._location.replaceState` to change to URL without reloading the page/route and native js `location.path` to get the url without params to reset the params every time.

 ```typescript
 constructor(